 Play With Your Inner Child –

 As adults we forget to have fun, we forget to make some playtime in our day, in our week, our life.
-It is so important to have fun, laughter, to take time out.
+It is so important to have fun, and laughter, and to take time out.
 The entertainer, jester archetype can help remind us of these qualities.

 Get Creative With Your Inner Child –

 Creativity can be a powerful therapeutic tool in inner child work, the right type of creativity that feels aligned with your soul can be very soothing and nurturing.
-Tapping into the artist, creator archetype or the creative child archetype or magical child archetype can help inspire that creativity.
+Tapping into the artist, creator archetype or creative child archetype or magical child archetype can help inspire that creativity.

 Send A Letter To And From Our Inner Child –

 Sending a deeply caring and loving letter to and from our inner child can be extremely healing and cathartic.
-Sending a letter to your inner child to tell your child that you love and care for them can help open deeper doors to self healing.
-Sending a letter from the wounded child to the adult you stating what you really need right now can really help you identify what your wounded child really needs and wants at a deeper soul level.
+Sending a letter to your inner child to tell your child that you love and care for them can help open deeper doors to self-healing.
+Sending a letter from the wounded child to the adult you stating what you really need right now can really help you identify what your wounded child needs and wants at a deeper soul level.

 Parent The Inner Child –

 Parenting our inner child is a vital part of the healing process, if we cannot parent our inner child we cannot help the child grow up in a healthy and balanced way.
-A healthy parent helps teach our inner child healthy patterns that help us become a healthy happy grown up.
+A healthy parent helps teach our inner child healthy patterns that help us become healthy happy grown up.

 Healing Our Inner Child –

-I have personally met and worked with so many clients through the years that have felt more damaged or traumatised by therapists or healers that don’t really know what they are doing.
+I have personally met and worked with so many clients through the years that have felt more damaged or traumatised by therapists or healers that don’t know what they are doing.

 Sample some of my Free Inner Child And Archetypal Resources in the Lightworkers Library.

 Understanding The 12 Main Archetypes In Therapy, Healing and Business.
 What are Archetypes?
-And what benefits can come from understanding your main archetypal traits in your life, relationships and work?
+And what benefits can come from understanding your main archetypal traits in your life, relationships, and work?

-Understanding Archetypes is extremely useful in certain types of therapy and healing when approached in the right way.
-I began studying Archetypes over 25 years ago.
-I would go on to study Archetypes from the psychological and psychotherapy perspective, the spiritual and healing perspective, and then Archetypal Branding and Marketing.
+I began studying Archetypes over 25 years ago from the psychological and psychotherapy perspective, the spiritual and healing perspective, and then Archetypal Branding and Marketing.

-To understand Archetypes it is helpful to look at the work and views of Swiss Psychiatrist and Psychoanalyst Carl Jung.
-Specifically his Jung Archetypes and the Jungian Concept of the Psyche.
 Carl believed that we all have human inclinations and/or traits that we in many ways are born with.
 What he regarded as heritable psychic structures that play a part in how we experience and show up in life.

 When he used the word the Psyche he viewed the Psyche as the all-encompassing aspects of one’s thoughts, emotions, feelings, and behaviour.
 While many today would describe the psyche as just the mind.